MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 ### A fanout listening to Dynamodb Streams emits the events

 The objective here is to react in real time to events written inside the event ledger in order to compute the projections.
 For that a lambda as a fanout can be used by plugging it to the DynamoDB streams of the event ledger.
-DynamoDB batches its streams of events in arrays, `INSERT` actions have to be filtered and for each of them an event is published in Amazon EventBridge.
-And those EventBridge events are the one triggering the lambda that project on the read models.
+DynamoDB batches its streams of events in arrays, `INSERT` actions have to be filtered with the filter patterns and for each of them an event is published in Amazon EventBridge.
+These EventBridge events are those triggering the lambda that project on the read models.

 > :question: You may wonder why not directly plug the projector to the streams